 3. Add growth graphics

 Why add graphics at all?
-They help your audience get the sense of what you are gonna talk about much quicker and you don’t have to waste precious speech time on explaining what you wanted to show on each slide.
-Looking at the example above it’s clear from the first glance that it’s a growth metaphor.
+They help your audience get a sense of what you are gonna talk about much quicker and you don’t have to waste precious speech time on explaining what you wanted to show on each slide.
+Looking at the example above it’s clear at the first glance that it’s a growth metaphor.

 Growth Chart Redesign Summary:

 Now I’m gonna tell you a secret: this chart can serve you to show a decline as well.

 All you have to do is to put the biggest plant in the first place and gradually decrease it.
 That’s why editable graphics are so powerful.